Maik-0000FF/VelocityNvim/README.md

 **A:** VelocityNvim requires Neovim 0.11+ for modern vim.lsp.config API.
 This ensures cutting-edge LSP performance and stability.

 ### **Q: How fast is VelocityNvim?**
-**A:** Startup time averages ~0.16s under optimal conditions with modern hardware.
-The native vim.pack approach eliminates plugin manager overhead, providing efficient performance.
+**A:** Startup time averages ~0.22s with 26 plugins on modern hardware.
+The native vim.pack approach eliminates plugin manager overhead.

 ### **Q: Can I migrate from LazyVim/NvChad to VelocityNvim?**
 **A:** Yes!
 VelocityNvim includes migration guides and maintains familiar keybindings while teaching you native vim.pack concepts.